-If you’re petite, your height can sometimes feel like a serious impediment to your style.
+If you’re petite, your height can feel like a serious impediment to your style.
+(You’re probably BFFs with your tailor, no?)
 Until science comes up with a way for short folks to add a few extra inches, however, your best bet is to rely on a few clever fashion tips and tricks to fake those extra inches.
-Below, we outline how to look taller using nothing but what you’ve got in your closet.
+Below, we outline how to look taller using the fashion you’ve got in your closet.

 Read on, and be sure to let us know in the comments your tips for looking taller!